aws/aws-pdk/packages/monorepo/docs/developer_guides/monorepo/building.md

 helloTask.exec("echo world");
 ```

-After you synthesize this change, you can call your task by executing `pdk hello`.
+After you synthesize this change, you can call your task by executing `npx projen hello`.

+!!!tip
+    If you have the `pdk` CLI installed, you can also invoke your task by running `pdk hello`

 ### Changing a task

-There is no way to currently delete a task, however you can _reset_ a task as follows:
+Resetting a task removes any commands which may have already been configured (for example default commands provided by the projen project being used).
+You can _reset_ a task as follows:

 ```typescript
 const someTask = project.tasks.tryFind("<some-task>")?.reset();